 Paul was awarded a Judges Certificate for outstanding work in television in 1963 by The Press Club, was inducted into the Cleveland Journalism Hall of Fame in 2009, the Cleveland International Hall of Fame in 2011, and was selected posthumously as a 2017 Cleveland Italian Heritage Month Honoree for Lifetime Service.

 Paul married Franca Colabrese (1926-2005) in 1967.
 He had six children, Paula, Leslee, Scott, Randy, Tammy, and John, nine grandchildren, Louie, Paul, Anthony, Joseph, Nicole, Devon, Nicolas, Randy and Francesca, and three great-grandchildren.
-Paul passed away on June 23, 2017, in Mayfield Heights, Ohio and is buried at Cavalry Cemetery in Cleveland, Ohio.
+Paul passed away on June 23, 2017, in Mayfield Heights, Ohio and is buried at CALVARY CEMETERY in Cleveland, Ohio.